Thomas P. Bostick: Chief of Engineers and Commanding General, U.S. Army Corps of Engineers

-In other projects, the Corps of Engineers obligated over $25B annually.
-During his tenure as Chief of Engineers, the Corps completed the $1.35B Inner Harbor Navigation Canal Borgne Surge Barrier in New Orleans.
+In other projects, the Corps of Engineers obligated over $25 billion annually.
+During his tenure as Chief of Engineers, the Corps completed the $1.35 billion Inner Harbor Navigation Canal Borgne Surge Barrier in New Orleans.
 This was the largest design-build project in the 243-year history of the Corps, and it won the 2014 ASCE Most Outstanding Civil Engineering Achievement Award.
 Bostick worked with Congress, the Office of Management and Budget and the communities of Fargo-Moorhead to complete the first and only flood risk management Public Private Partnership.

-Bostick has appeared on CNN, FOX News, CBS Evening News, CBS Sunday Morning, the Daily Show and more.
+Bostick has appeared on CNN, FOX News, CBS Evening News, CBS Sunday Morning, the Daily Show.
 He has spoken extensively on resilience including remarks at the United Nations, Risk Analysis World Congress in Singapore, and the National Academy of Sciences.
 In 2014, Bostick provided the commencement address at Tuskegee University, and he was awarded an honorary doctorate degree in engineering.